 Austin PRIDE Parade

 Join Austinites as they take to the streets to celebrate pride and equality.
-The annual parade begins at the Texas State Capitol, runs down Congress Avenue and concludes in the Warehouse District.
+The annual parade usually begins at the Texas State Capitol, runs down Congress Avenue, through the Warehouse District, and concludes on the Congress Avenue bridge.
 Austinites, students, local organizations, visitors, allies, live performers, celebrities, floats and more will create a spectacle unmatched by any other local event.
 This is the best way to conclude a week of celebrations so head downtown early to get a prime spot for viewing!

 If you're visiting Austin during Pride weekend, plan your stay and experience the best that this welcoming city has to offer.
-Download our Field Guide to LGBTQ Austin and check out activities, events, restaurants, nightlife spots and more that are waiting to be discovered in Austin
+Check out our guide to LGBTQ+-owned businesses in Austin and find activities, events, restaurants, nightlife spots and more that are waiting to be discovered.

 Get to know the parade route in advance so you can plan to get the best view.
-The parade will kick off at the Texas State Capitol, marching down Congress Avenue and culminating at Fourth Street/Bettie Naylor Street (names for longtime Austin LGBT advocate and lobbyist).
+The parade usually kicks off at the Texas State Capitol, marching down Congress Avenue, past Fourth Street/Bettie Naylor Street (names for longtime Austin LGBTQ+ advocate and lobbyist), to the Congress Avenue bridge.
 After the parade, stick around for after parties at nearby bars on Fourth Street and throughout the city.
-Parking may be limited, so plan an alternate route with CapMetro or discover more transportation options for your weekend of celebrations.
+Parking may be limited, so plan an alternate route with CapMetro or discover more transportation options during Pride week with Get There ATX.